 Exterior Green Facades

-Climbing plants grow along structural supports attached to building exteriors.
+Climbing plants grow along structural supports on building exteriors.
+These systems are often used for large-scale outdoor applications.

 Plant Selection Overview

-Choosing appropriate plant species depends on climate, lighting, and maintenance capacity.
+Choosing plants depends on climate, lighting, and maintenance capacity.

 Common Indoor Plants